thesimplekid/nostrdizer-cli/README.md

     - [x] Taker generates and sends Podle commitment
     - [x] Maker validates poodle commitment
     - [ ] Maker stores lists of used commits and checks it was not used before (this is what makes it useful)
+        - [ ] Should these be gossiped?
-- [ ] Work out how to make interoperable with JM as a taker.
+- ~~[ ] Work out how to make interoperable with JM as a taker.~~
     - [ ] Serialization of messages
     - [ ] Many more ...
 - [ ] Use [nip-40](https://github.com/nostr-protocol/nips/blob/master/40.md) expiring events for offers
 - [ ] Fidelity Bond (it'll be a bit)
 - [ ] Add print outs
 - [ ] Add Docs

+Working but should fix
+- [ ] I'm incositanct about where i loop to send messages, some send messages accept a vec of the peers and send the messages. some only accept on pub key and loop is in main.
+This all should accept vec

 ### A Note on Forks
 My fork of [rust-bitcoin-rpc](https://github.com/rust-bitcoin/rust-bitcoincore-rpc) is required as a few functions are not merged upstream.